AnirudhJS07/Donatly./README.md

           - Linked with GitHub, LinkedIn and Instagram of all Team Members.
           - Hover option on cursor proximity.
       8. Contact
-          - Methods on how to contact us for doing donations and receiving donations.
+          - Methods on how to contact us post receiving or performing donations.
+          - We will provide you excellent medical guidance/supervision for the same.
           - Includes - Location on Map, Phone, EMail, Form for Drafting Message(Responsive).
       9. Footer
           - Includes a gist of what the page consists.